rayglover-ibm/cuda-bindings/docs/blog-article-pt2.md

 ![img](./fig-6.PNG)

 Essentially, the CUDA implementation is used when `compute_mode::CUDA` is _enabled_ at compile time _and_ a valid CUDA context is available at runtime.
-If the kernel fails during execution for some reason (i.e. it returns an error) then we fallback to the CPU implementation.
+If the kernel fails during execution for some reason (i.e. it returns an error) then we fall back to the CPU implementation.
 For kernels that have different combinations of `compute_mode` support, the control-flow is altered to account for this.

 It's possible to override this behavior by explicitly specifying which `compute_mode` to use.
 For example, if we knew that the inputs to an operation were insufficiently large to benefit from the GPU, we can easily alter the behavior to include such a condition: